-Essex Hornet Control is a long established pest control company, specializing in hornet nest control and removal, protecting homes and businesses throughout the SS16 area.
+Essex Hornet Control is a long established family run pest control company, specializing in hornet nest destruction, protecting homes and businesses throughout the SS16 area.

 Hornet Life Cycle